dsanchor/demo-cicd/README.md

 ## Environment description

 This demonstration requires Openshift version >= 3.6 (we will make use of environment variables for the pipeline BuildConfig).
-If you need to create a local cluster, have a look at this [site](https://developers.redhat.com/products/cdk/overview/).
+If you need to create a local cluster on your workstation, have a look at this [site](https://developers.redhat.com/products/cdk/overview/).

 We also require a cluster admin user in Openshift (we need to provide some specific roles to certain service accounts).

-As part of the infrastructure, we will create:
+As part of the infrastructure, we will create a:
 - Jenkins server, in charge of running the pipeline.
 - Nexus, where all deliverable artifacts will be pushed to.
 We will also use it as proxy and cache for third party libraries.
 - Sonarqube, used to analize the application against a set of quality rules defined for an standard java application.